nikkis/pulurobotics-microservices/command-middleware/README.md

  * lidar (object): An object representing data from the robot's lidar sensor.
    * offset_x (integer): Not documented.
    * offset_y (integer): Not documented.

+### Middleware status object

+ * robot_connection_active (boolean): True if the connection to the robot is active, false otherwise.
+ * connected_clients (integer): The number of clients that are connected to the middleware.

 ### Route info object